Italian yields fall, Monte Paschi shares jump on deal to shed banks' bad loans

 A September 2020 Monte dei Paschi subordinated bond

-cents in the euro.
-Its yield fell to 9.6 percent, compared with
+in the euro.
+Its yield fell to 9.54 percent - compared with more

 A five-year default swap on Monte dei Paschi